luxonis/depthai-docs-website/source/pages/faq.rst

 Subpixel improves the precision and is especially useful for long range measurements.
 It also helps for better estimating surface normals (comparison of normal disparity vs. subpixel disparity is `here <https://github.com/luxonis/depthai/issues/184>`__).

-Beside the integer disparity output, the Stereo engine is programmed to dump to memory the cost volume, that is 96 bytes (disparities) per pixel, then software interpolation is done on Shave, resulting a final disparity with 5 fractional bits, resulting in significantly more granual depth steps (32 additional steps between the integer-pixel depth steps), and also theoretically, longer-distance depth viewing - as the maximum depth is no longer limited by a feature being a full integer pixel-step apart, but rather 1/32 of a pixel.
+Beside the integer disparity output, the Stereo engine is programmed to dump to memory the cost volume, that is 96 bytes (disparities) per pixel, then software interpolation is done on Shave, resulting a final disparity with 5 fractional bits, resulting in significantly more granular depth steps (32 additional steps between the integer-pixel depth steps), and also theoretically, longer-distance depth viewing - as the maximum depth is no longer limited by a feature being a full integer pixel-step apart, but rather 1/32 of a pixel.

 Examples of the difference in depth steps from standard disparity to subpixel disparity are shown below: